bennevans/VirturalKeyboard/README.md

 # VirturalKeyboard
-A OS X library written in c++ to virtually generate key strokes
+An OS X library written in c++ to virtually generate key strokes